Connective tissue disorders that are present at birth and injuries can make tissues of the cervix weak.

 Normally, the cervix (the lower part of the uterus) dilates only when labor starts, in response to contractions of the uterus.
 However, in some women, tissues of the cervix are weak.
-When the growing fetus and placenta put pressure on the weak tissues, the cervix may open (dilate) long before the baby is due.
-As a result, the baby may be delivered too early.
+As a result, the cervix may open (dilate) long before the baby is due, and the baby may be delivered too early.

 If a woman has cervical insufficiency, she is likely to have it in future pregnancies.

 What causes the cervix to be weak is not well-understood.
 Usually, no specific cause can be identified.

 Conditions that increase the risk of having a weak cervix (risk factors) include

 The cervix may be injured during a previous delivery.
 It may also be injured when a large piece of tissue is removed from the cervix for a biopsy (called a cone biopsy) or when instruments are used to dilate the cervix, as can occur during dilation and curettage (D & C).

 Most women with cervical insufficiency do not have any of the above conditions.

 Cervical insufficiency is usually not identified until a woman delivers a baby too soon.